palpalani/laravel-sqs-queue-json-reader/README.md

 -->
 <a href="https://php.net"><img alt="PHP 8.1" src="https://img.shields.io/badge/PHP-8.1-777BB4?style=for-the-badge&logo=php"></a>

 Custom SQS queue reader for Laravel projects that supports raw JSON payloads and reads multiple messages.
 Laravel expects SQS messages to be generated in a specific format that includes job handler class and a serialized job.

 Note: Implemented to read multiple messages from queue.

 This library is very useful when you want to parse messages from 3rd party applications such as stripe webhooks, shopify webhooks, mailgun web hooks, custom JSON messages and so on.

-## Installation
+## Getting Started

-You can install the package via composer:
+Install Custom SQS queue reader for Laravel via composer:

 ```bash
 composer require palpalani/laravel-sqs-queue-json-reader
 ```

-You can publish the config file with:
+You can publish the config file and Configure your SQS settings in the Laravel configuration file.

 ```bash
 php artisan vendor:publish --provider="palPalani\SqsQueueReader\SqsQueueReaderServiceProvider" --tag="config"
 ```